Planck 2015 results. XX. Constraints on inflation: Conclusions

 where $f$ is the scale which determines the curvature of the potential.
 We sample $\log_{10} (f/M_\mathrm{pl})$ within the prior $[0.3,2.5]$ as in \citetalias{planck2013-p17}.
 We obtain $\log_{10} (f / M_\mathrm{pl}) > 0.84$ ($> 0.83$) at 95\,\% CL and $\ln B = -2.4$ ($-2.3$) for $w_\mathrm{int}=0$ (allowing $w_\mathrm{int}$ to vary).

 Note that the super-Planckian value for $f$ required by observations is not necessarily a problem for this class of models.
-When several fields $\phi_i$ with a cosine potential as in Eq.~(\ref{NatInf}) and scales $f_i$ appear in the Lagrangian, an effective single field inflationary trajectory can be found for a suitable choice of parameters \citep{Kim:2004rp}.
-In such a setting, the super-Planckian value of the effective scale $f$ required by observations can be obtained even if the original scales statisfy $f_i \ll M_\mathrm{pl}$ \citep{Kim:2004rp}.
+When several fields $\phi_i$ with a cosine potential as in Eq.~(\ref{NatInf}) and scales $f_i$ appear in the Lagrangian, an effective single-field inflationary trajectory can be found for a suitable choice of parameters \citep{Kim:2004rp}.
+In such a setting, the super-Planckian value of the effective scale $f$ required by observations can be obtained even if the original scales satisfy $f_i \ll M_\mathrm{pl}$ \citep{Kim:2004rp}.